metryxstudio/phone-normalizer/README.md

 - Detects if country code is already present (avoids duplication)
 - Supports 200+ countries and territories
 - Returns `undefined` for invalid input
-- Output format: digits only, no plus sign (E.164 without +)
+- Output format: digits only, no plus sign (E.164 without +).
+As mentioned above, for Google Ads you must add the “+” prefix manually.
+Field example: "+{{UDA - phone_number - formatted}}"

 ## Supported Countries